Ruushii4Iwasaki/hello-world/README.md

 Hi !

-I'm French ans new here, be indulgent ! ;)
+I'm French and new here, be indulgent ! ;)